 - Yamhill Community Care Organization

-*Joined CPC+ for Round 2, which begins January 1, 2018, and will run for four years, completing at the same time as CPC+ Round 1.
+*Joined CPC+ for Round 2, which began January 1, 2018, and will run for four years, completing at the same time as CPC+ Round 1.

 OHA Fee-for-Service Resources